-Comments that are assigned to you (or to your role or you organisation), and that are not yet processed) can be found at the bottom of the project homepage, which is the page that you get to see when accessing the model.
+Comments that are assigned to you (or to your role or you organisation), and that are not yet processed, can be found at the bottom of the project homepage, which is the page that you get to see when accessing the model.

 From there, you can jump to the comment overview (see below), or to the detail views of the objects where the comments have been made, where you can then deal with them.

 An overview of all the comments in the model can be found under overviews in the navigation bar.

 In the overview, you can the various filters (in the column headers) to find what you are looking for.

 Including or excluding comments

 As explained in the beginning, the comments feature is often used for internal communication.
 Think of a project manager asking questions to one of his or her team members about a particular requirement.

 This is typically not the kind of information that you want to include when you are making a clone of a project model for other uses.
 The default setting therefore is that comments are not included when cloning.
 It is, however, possible to include comments by using the check box.

 The same goes for when making a Word report.
 Also there, the default setting is that comments are not included.